UofT-DSI/production/lessons/part_1/production_1_introduction.md

 + Existing data

-    - Data is available , or it's possbile to collect data.
+    - Data is available, or it is possible to collect data.
-    - Out of domain predictions may fail because of lack of training data.
+    - Out-of-domain predictions may fail because of a lack of training data.
     - Online (real-time) learning systems could be deployed and trained using production data.

 + Predictions

-    - ML algorithms will generate predictions, therefore the problem to solve should be predictive in nature.
+    - ML algorithms will generate predictions.
+Therefore, the problem to solve should be predictive.
     - A prediction could be about a future event (forecast) or an event that is difficult to observe (e.g., fraud detection or clustering).